bhuvan8903/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Aim

-Write your aim here.
+To model a real-world problem using a Markov Decision Process (MDP) for optimal decision-making in reinforcement learning.

 Example:

-> To identify a real-world sequential decision-making problem and represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.
+> o model an e-commerce warehouse robot navigation problem as a Markov Decision Process (MDP) so that the robot can learn the optimal path to collect and deliver products while minimizing travel time and avoiding collisions.

 ---